cchulo-archive/gamesync/README.md

 This is about the most lightweight application I can create without the need for fancy CLI tools.

+This may very well be NextCloud with extra steps, but ah well, it's a learning experience!

 ## Current Limitations
 - Obviously you cannot be running the same application on multiple machines with the same user
 - Only supports Syncthing (it's what I like using)